 \subsection{Experimental Settings}

-\textbf{Implementation Details} Our SFO starts from OminiControl~\cite{ominicontrol} which we retrained and hereafter refer to as SFT-base.
-This model couples an SFT LoRA with pre-trained FLUX.1-Dev\footnote{FLUX.1-Dev: \href{https://huggingface.co/black-forest-labs/FLUX.1-dev}{https://huggingface.co/black-forest-labs/FLUX.1-dev}}~\cite{flux1-dev} and is trained on $512 \times 512$ images from the Subject200K dataset following official implementation.
-For SFO, we append an additional rank-$16$ SFO LoRA module~\cite{lora} to the SFT-base and optimize only its weights for efficiency.
-We set the hyperparameter $\beta=1000$ and use the Prodigy optimizer~\cite{prodigy} with a learning rate of $1$.
-For generation, we sample for $28$ steps using a classifier-free guidance scale of $3.5$~\cite{cfg, on_distill}.
-More detailed information about the fine-tuning of SFO is provided in the Appendix.
+\textbf{Implementation Details} Our SFO starts from OminiControl~\citep{ominicontrol}, which we retrained and hereafter refer to as the SFT-base.
+This model couples an SFT LoRA with pre-trained FLUX.1-Dev\footnote{FLUX.1-Dev: \href{https://huggingface.co/black-forest-labs/FLUX.1-dev}{https://huggingface.co/black-forest-labs/FLUX.1-dev}}~\citep{flux1-dev} and is trained on $512 \times 512$ images from the Subject200K dataset following official implementation.
+For SFO, we append an additional rank-$16$ SFO LoRA module~\citep{lora} to the SFT-base and optimize only its weights for computational efficiency.
+We set the hyperparameter $\beta=1000$ and use the Prodigy optimizer~\citep{prodigy}.
+In negative target synthesis, we apply the Gaussian blur with radius $5$ to degrade the conditioning image $c_{\mathrm{img}}$ into $c_{\mathrm{img}}^{\mathrm{blur}}$.
+For both negative target and evaluation image generation, we sample for $28$ steps using a classifier-free guidance scale of $3.5$~\citep{cfg, on_distill}.
+More detailed information about the fine-tuning of SFO is provided in Sec.~\ref{sec:appendix_implementation_detail} of the Appendix.

-\textbf{Evaluation Settings} We evaluate our method using DreamBench~\cite{dreambooth}, a widely adopted benchmark for subject-driven TTI.
-DreamBench consists of $30$ unique subjects, each paired with $25$ target prompts.
-For each prompt, we generate $4$ images using different seeds, resulting in a total of $3,000$ generated images for evaluation.
-We assess model performance based on the primary objectives of subject-driven TTI: subject fidelity and text alignment.
-These are measured using both automated metrics and human evaluations.
-For automated evaluation, we compute the cosine similarity between the generated image and the reference image using embeddings from the DINO encoder~\cite{dino} and the CLIP image encoder~\cite{clip} to quantify subject fidelity.
-We also compute the cosine similarity between the CLIP image encoder embedding of the generated image and the CLIP text encoder~\cite{clip} embedding of the target text prompt as a text alignment metric.
-For human evaluation, we conduct an A/B test with the assistance of Amazon Mechanical Turk (AMT).
+\textbf{Evaluation Settings} We evaluate our method using DreamBench~\citep{dreambooth}, a widely adopted benchmark for subject-driven TTI, which contains $30$ unique subjects, each paired with $25$ target prompts.
+For each prompt, we generate $4$ images using different seeds, resulting in $3,000$ images in total for evaluation.
+We assess performance based on subject fidelity and text alignment, measured with both automatic metrics and human evaluations.
+For automatic evaluation, we compute the cosine similarity between the generated image and the reference image using embeddings from the DINO encoder~\citep{dino} and the CLIP image encoder~\citep{clip} to quantify subject fidelity.
+We also compute the cosine similarity between the CLIP image encoder embedding of the generated image and the CLIP text encoder~\citep{clip} embedding of the target text prompt as a text alignment metric.
+For human evaluation, we conduct pairwise A/B testing via Amazon Mechanical Turk (AMT).